mamun001/javascript_html_css/README.md

-# This project needs a better Readme :-)
+# This project is a result of me learning javascript step by step

-#### This repo holds my various javascript, HTML, CSS codes
+#### Filenames are sorted numerically to represnet my learning path (roughly easy to hard)